Skip to content

 We strive to bring you the highest quality day workshops and regular art classes on offer in the region.
 Every year we devise a large programme of day workshops with top quality visiting tutors, sharing new techniques, inspirational themes and a creativity that helps to make Pegasus a really exciting artists hub.
 Whether you are a hobby artist, a total beginner or a professional wanting to refresh your skills, there is plenty on offer.

 During term time, our team of experienced tutors teach morning and afternoon classes throughout the year in a variety of mediums.
-Read on to find out more about watercolour classes with Richard Callingham, Mixed Media with Sue Rae, Max Hale's new courses that change medium each term to take you on a learning journey,drawing and painting with Paul Fowler's Life Drawing and Drawing Skills classes, Alison Vickery's mixed media and exploratory courses and oil painting every Friday with Rob Collins RCA.
-When term begins, the buzz in the Attic Studio is fantastic.
+Read on to find out more about watercolour classes with Richard Callingham, Mixed Media with Sue Rae, Paul Fowler's Life Drawing and Drawing Skills classes, Lucy Inder's sketchbooking, drawing, painting and collage courses and Alison Vickery's mixed media.
+When term begins, the buzz in the studios is fantastic.
 It's a great sociable and learning environment.

 Join our artist community, learn new skills, garner advice and support and of course, stock up on the finest quality art materials.
 We look forward to welcoming you to Pegasus Art.